One unit of credit equals four semester hours.

 GEO 468 Geography/Geosciences Internship/Field Experience

 A geography internship designed to allow junior/senior majors the opportunity for work experience with private or governmental planning agencies.
 Required of applied geospatial technologies majors.
 Pass/No Pass only.
-Prerequisites: major in geography and consent of department chair.
+Prerequisites: major in geography or applied geospatial technologies and consent of department chair.
 Upon request.

 GEO 470 Research Methods in Geography

 A course required of all majors in the Department of Geography and Geosciences.
-In a formal seminar setting, students will learn to undertake research and use various means to compile information and data required to undertake a formal research project.
-The student will develop a research project from the initial stages incorporating methods of geographic research and knowledge gained as a geography or geospatial technologies major.
+In a seminar setting, students will learn to undertake research and use various means to compile information and data required to undertake a formal research project.
+The student will develop a research project from the initial stages incorporating methods of geographic research and knowledge gained as a geography or applied geospatial technologies major.
 To be taken in the first term of the senior year.
-The student will select and work collaboratively with a faculty advisor in the department, based on area of interest.
-Prerequisites: major in geography or geospatial technologies and consent of department chair; senior standing.
+Pre- requisites: major in geography or applied geospa- tial technologies and consent of department chair; senior standing.

 .50 or 1.00 credit